canonical/testflinger/docs/reference/testflinger-agent-conf.rst

       - Command to run for the cleanup phase
     * - ``provision_type``
       - (Optional) type of device connector used.
 This is sometimes useful when templating the call to the external device-agent command, but is not required.
 For the list of supported provision types, see :doc:`device-connector-types`.
+    * - ``sensitive_patterns``
+      - (Optional) A list of regular expressions that, when matched, should be masked in the agent output.
+        Make sure to escape the escape characters used in the regular expressions (see example below, where all IPs are matched and masked)

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^^